 Some loss of appetite is common for some duration after surgery.
 A balanced diet, often with an iron supplement is important to promote proper tissue healing and restore muscle strength.
 Be sure to drink plenty of fluids.

 Exercise is a critical component of home care, particularly during the first few weeks after surgery.
-You should be able to resume most normal activities of daily living within 3 to 6 weeks following surgery.
+You should be able to resume most of the normal activities of daily living within 3 to 6 weeks following surgery.
 You may experience some discomfort with activity, and at night.
 This is a common occurrence during the first few weeks.

 Your activity program should include: